Pirates of the Caribbean: The Eye of the Wind

 Jack: “Ritual?” (thinking) “Ah, I am your leverage.”

-Anne grins and flashes her wedding ring.
+Anne grins and flashes her wedding ring at him.
 Jack looks at his own ring, notes a band of whitened skin to either side.
 He frantically tries to pull it off, but fails.
 He rushes off toward the docks, and is intercepted by Barbossa and Gibbs.

 Jack: “I think the plan has been made for me.”
 He shows them the ring and whitening skin.
 “It’s me against the Cardinal’s war-dog.
 War-god.
-Er, whale.”
+Er, war-whale.”

 Gibbs: “Orders, Admiral?”